spartan-protocol/spartan-docs/docs/guides/liquidity/add-single.md

 - Open the menu
 - Click 'Liquidity'

-This can also be acheived via the 'pools' / 'home' page by clicking 'Join' under the specific pool you want to assess:
+This can also be achieved via the 'pools' / 'home' page by clicking 'Join' under the specific pool you want to add to:

 ![Pools join](/../../_media/guides/pools/pools-join.png)